Hysterectomy

 Hysterectomy side-effects can include the following.

-- Pain and discomfort in your lower abdomen for a few days after your operation.
+• Pain and discomfort in your lower abdomen for some weeks after your operation but it should improve as you recover.
 Your nurse will provide you with some painkillers to manage this.

-- Trapped wind.
-This is caused by your bowel temporarily slowing down and can cause some discomfort.
-Walking around as much as you can will help with this.
+• Trapped wind.
+This is caused by your bowel temporarily slowing down, and it can feel uncomfortable.
+Walk around as much as you can as it will help.

 Complications of a hysterectomy